alicekellings/Sidebuzcom/src/content/blog/5-legit-online-jobs-for-students-pay-weekly.md

 **Pay Potential:** $15 - $25/hour
 **Difficulty:** Easy

 Are you the person who actually organizes their Google Calendar?
 Do you reply to emails promptly?
-You’re already qualified.
+You're already qualified.

 Business owners are overwhelmed.
 They need someone to manage inboxes, schedule meetings, and handle data entry.

 *   **The Gig:** You log in for a few hours a day, clear a task list, and log off.
 *   **Where to find work:** **[Virtual Assistant Jobs](https://sidebuz.com/out/virtualassistant)** is a solid database for these remote roles.
 It connects you with employers specifically looking for remote help.
-*   **The Perk:** It’s steady.
+*   **The Perk:** It's steady.
 Unlike writing where you constantly pitch, a VA job is usually ongoing.

 ## 3. Social Media Management (Get Paid to Scroll)